 At the end of the process, you’ll have to compile a Validation Report so as to ensure that auditors thoroughly understand the validation activities you have carried out, as well as their results.

 Software tool validation is a laborious, lengthy and costly process.
-It doesn’t directly contribute to the development of high quality medical technology, yet it’s required for compliance, making it a necessary burden for developers of all sorts of safety-critical products.
+It doesn’t directly contribute to the development of high quality medical or automotive technology, yet it’s required for compliance, making it a necessary burden for developers of all sorts of safety-critical products.
 As the role of software grows in this group of products, regulatory scrutiny on tool qualification is only likely to increase.

 If you’re using codeBeamer ALM to manage the development of safety-critical products, Intland’s Tool Validation Package Template helps you simplify and accelerate compliance with tool qualification requirements. codeBeamer covers the entire lifecycle, making it a single central platform of collaboration to manage the entire lifecycle.
 This Validation Package Template contains all the assets you’ll need for your tool qualification process, letting you validate this lifecycle-wide tool with minimal effort.